Details You Cannot Afford to Neglect When Arranging a Prenup

 Where taxes are concerned, you should know if one person is bringing any existing tax debt into the marriage, or whether or not you both intend to file your taxes jointly once you are married.
 Any joint or pre-existing business ventures and how they may affect you both also need to be talked about when planning a prenup.

 A knowledgeable Kane County prenuptial agreement lawyer can assist you in preparing a solid, thorough premarital contract that protects the best interests of each party.
-Call Shaw Family Law, P.C today at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C., P.C today at 630-584-5550 for a personal consultation.